jrparish/tslint-webpack-plugin/README.md

 -------------
 You can pass a hash of configuration options to `TSLintWebpackPlugin`.

-The basic configuration requires the following:
+The basic configuration requires the one of the following:

 - `files: string | string[]` The files to run through the linter.
   - Examples